 The oldest known depictions of hippocamps are from 4th Century BC Phoenicia and the creature was known around the Mediterranean, making its way to modern times through Classical Mythology.
 Horses were imagined as the creation of the sea god Poseidon, who'd either ride on them or have them pull his shell chariot over the waves.
 Several sources describe four-legged horses, but more often they're depicted as hippocamps.
 Hippocamps are a favored mount among the rest of the sea deity crowd too.
 Classical art regularly gives the creature wings.
 These may be taken literal, but also symbolical because wings may signify speed instead of actual flight.
 Most modern-day depictions omit the wings or turn them into fins.
 Different depictions may alter how much the fish and horse parts blend into each other; some may have purely equine front halves and fishlike tails, but others may give hippocamps flippers or webbed claws instead of hooves or long fins instead of manes.

-The aforementioned term "water horse" is a catch-all for water spirits of equine form, whether permanent or part of the time.
+The aforementioned term "water horse" is a catch-all for water spirits of equine form, whether permanent or part of the time, such as the Scottish kelpie.
 Most are part of North-West European folklore and none are hippocamps as defined by Classical Mythology, but they may be depicted in the form of a hippocamp.

 Due to their mythological origins, hippocamps are commonly found in settings or regions associated with the Mediterranean, fantasy stand-ins thereof, Greco-Roman myth, Lords of the Ocean, Atlantis when presented as an undersea city, and mermaids in general.